mathias-mrsn/snowcrash/level12/README.md

 n(t(param("x"), param("y")));
 ```

-I can see a shell command executed so I can use a command injection to run `getflag`.
+I can see a shell command executed, so I can use a command injection to run `getflag`.

-The only problem of this level is those two lines :
+The only problem with this level is these two lines:
 ```
 $xx =~ tr/a-z/A-Z/;
 $xx =~ s/\s.*//;
 ```

-Because before to execute the command, the perl program removes every spaces from the variable and changes every lowercases to uppercases.
+Before executing the command, the Perl program removes every space from the variable and changes every lowercase to uppercase.

-So I cannot just write : ```curl 'localhost:4646?x=`getflag > > /tmp/flag`&y=empty'```.
-Instead I must create a shell script then run it inside the perl executable.
+So I cannot just write: ```curl 'localhost:4646?x=`getflag > > /tmp/flag`&y=empty'```.
+Instead, I must create a shell script and then run it inside the Perl executable.

 ```shell
 $ vi /tmp/GETFLAG